hpi-dhc/xmen/README.md

 `pip install xmen`

+The most robust way to install `xmen` is to use a `conda` environment, as binaries for some dependencies (e.g, `nmslib`, `faiss`) are available through `conda` for most platforms.

 **Note**:
-If you encounter issues installing `xmen` from `pip`, please see here: https://github.com/hpi-dhc/xmen/issues/37
+If you encounter issues installing `xmen` from `pip`, please see here: https://github.com/hpi-dhc/xmen/issues/37.

 ### Development